Additive subordination of multiparameter Markov processes: Markov processes, characteristic function, and symbol

 We name the process $\XX(\ss)$ in Corollary \ref{cor:indep} coordinate-wise multiparameter process (cw-multiparameter process).

-\begin{example}{\bf Lévy semigroups.} For an overview of operator semigroups and Lévy processes see \cite{applebaum2009levy}.
-We refer to \cite{pedersen2004relations} for Lévy multiparameter processes and multiparameter convolution semigroups of probability measures.
-Any $k$-parameter convolution semigroup $(\mu_{\tt})_{\tt\in \RR^k_+}$ gives rise to a $k$-parameter Lévy process and therefore to a $k$-parameter operator semigroup $(T_{\ss})_{\ss\succeq 0}$
+\begin{example}{\bf Lévy semigroups.} For an overview of operator semigroups and L\'evy processes see \cite{applebaum2009levy}.
+We refer to \cite{pedersen2004relations} for L\'evy multiparameter processes and multiparameter convolution semigroups of probability measures.
+Any $k$-parameter convolution semigroup $(\mu_{\tt})_{\tt\in \RR^k_+}$ gives rise to a $k$-parameter L\'evy process and therefore to a $k$-parameter operator semigroup $(T_{\ss})_{\ss\succeq 0}$